 In 2005, Papa Joe and Denise founded Elijah’s Heart, a non-profit organization, whose mission is to show love and bring aid to underprivileged children and their families.
 Today, they are actively uniting with others throughout the country to raise awareness about desperate situations in our own nation and to inspire a great movement of love in action.

-Joe has also recently released an autobiography, A Walk of Love, which takes readers on his personal journey toward finding his true purpose in life.
+Joe has also released an autobiography, A Walk of Love, which takes readers on his personal journey toward finding his true purpose in life.
 Vividly describing the overwhelming challenges Joe has faced throughout his life, the book inspires the reader to recognize that there can be great purpose in the difficult seasons and that a warrior can be made, not from violence, but from love.
 A Walk of Love is already impacting lives, and its reach is rapidly expanding across the country.

 Along with his role as director of Elijah’s Heart, co-producer of Unconditional and author, Papa Joe is an inspired teacher and loves the Word of God.
 Reflecting the passion and wisdom of the Lord, Papa Joe is an inspirational speaker, gifted to motivate others to fulfill their unique God-given callings.
 Being led by the heart and love of the Father, Papa Joe seeks to inspire people to realize and passionately grasp hold of their giftings and purpose…so they too can begin to take bold steps down their very own walk of love.